COOKIE POLICY

 The yacht has two separate staterooms – one in the bow and one in the stern – with two separate doors that separate the staterooms from the saloon and galley.
 Each stateroom has a separate head equipped with a shower.

-In addition to a furler-mounted high-cut jib and furling mainsail, the yacht has an asymmetrical spinnaker for downwind sailing, a sock for managing the spinnaker and a staysail mounted on a furler.
+In addition to a furler-mounted high-cut jib and furling mainsail, the yacht has an asymmetrical spinnaker on a furler for downwind sailing and a staysail mounted on a furler.
 The yacht has both outboard and inboard jib tracks for narrower sheeting angles upwind.
 It has a large bimini covering the cockpit, and two auxiliary biminis for the foredeck and afterdeck for use at anchor.

 ELECTRICAL